Big Cinemas Manhattan

 7 people favorited this theater

-One of many subterranean venues around the city, this single screen theater was reached through a small entrance that originates on 59th Street.
-The entrance continued past a modest concession area and then ended at a staircase, descending to theater level.
+One of many subterranean venues around the city, this single screen theater was reached through a small entrance that originates on E. 59th Street.
+The entrance continued past a modest concession area and then ended at a staircase, descending to theatre level.

-In 2000, the theater was one of the few theaters to show a director’s cut of Luc Besson’s “The Big Blue”.
+In 2000, the theatre was one of the few theaters to show a director’s cut of Luc Besson’s “The Big Blue”.

-The theater closed in late-2003, but reopened in July of 2004 as the 300-seat ImaginAsian Theatre, featuring first-run Asian films, live events, satellite-fed broadcasts (such as sporting events), and exhibitions.
-The theater not only offers the traditional popcorn, but has a cafe serving Asian snacks, beverages, as well as internet access.
-The theater’s first offering was hosting the 27th Asian-American International Film Festival.
+The theatre closed in late-2003, but reopened in July of 2004 as the 300-seat ImaginAsian Theatre, featuring first-run Asian films, live events, satellite-fed broadcasts (such as sporting events), and exhibitions.
+The theatre not only offers the traditional popcorn, but has a cafe serving Asian snacks, beverages, as well as internet access.
+The theatre’s first offering was hosting the 27th Asian-American International Film Festival.

 By 2010, it had been renamed Big Cinemas Manhattan, and was operated by Phoenix Big Cinemas.
 It was closed in January 2014.

 Just login to your account and subscribe to this theater